Hans-Jörg Rheinberger

 Hans-Jörg Rheinberger (/de-CH/; born 12 January 1946) is a Swiss-born Liechtensteiner historian of science.
 He was director of the Max Planck Institute for the History of Science in Berlin from 1997 to 2014.
 His focus areas within the history of science are the history and epistemology of the experiment, and further the history of molecular biology and protein biosynthesis.
-Additionally he writes and publicizes essays and poems.
+Additionally, he writes and publicizes essays and poems.

 Life

 Hans-Jörg Rheinberger was born in Grabs, Switzerland, on 12 January 1946.
 He is the great-grandnephew of the composer Josef Rheinberger and grandchild of the artist and architect Egon Rheinberger.
 He studied philosophy, linguistics and biology at the University of Tübingen, the Free University of Berlin and Technische Universität Berlin.
 After completing his magister degree in philosophy (1973) he earned his doctorate (Dr. rer. nat.) in 1982 with a dissertation concerned with protein biosynthesis and habilitated 1987 in molecular biology at the FU Berlin.
 From 1982 until 1990 Rheinberger worked as research assistant and research group superintendent at the Max Planck Institute for Molecular Genetics in Berlin-Dahlem.
-The following two years he spend as visiting professor at the universities of Salzburg and Innsbruck.
-After a sabbatical at Stanford University (1989/90 within the program "History of Science"), he was senior lecturer at the Institute for the History of Medicine and Science of the University of Lübeck from 1990 until 1994.
+The following two years he spent as visiting professor at the universities of Salzburg and Innsbruck.
+After a sabbatical at Stanford University (1989/90 within the program "History of Science"), he was a senior lecturer at the Institute for the History of Medicine and Science of the University of Lübeck from 1990 until 1994.
 Subsequently, Rheinberger was associate professor at the University of Salzburg until 1996.

-Since 1996 Rheinberger is scientific member of the Max Planck Society and has been director at the Max Planck Institute for the History of Science from 1997 until 2014.
-Since then he is Emeritus scientific member of the institute.
-From 1993 until 1994 he has been fellow at the Berlin Institute for Advanced Study.
+Since 1996 Rheinberger is a scientific member of the Max Planck Society and has been director at the Max Planck Institute for the History of Science from 1997 until 2014.
+Since then, he is Emeritus scientific member of the institute.
+From 1993 until 1994 he was a fellow at the Berlin Institute for Advanced Study.
 In 2000 Rheinberger taught in the capacity of visiting scholar at the Collegium Helveticum of the Swiss Federal Institute of Technology in Zurich, 2006 at the Johns Hopkins University in Baltimore and 2016 at the Northwestern University in Evanston.
-He is honorary professor at TU Berlin, member of the Berlin-Brandenburg Academy of Sciences and Humanities, the Academy of Sciences Leopoldina, as well as the P.E.N.-Club Liechtenstein.
+He is an honorary professor at TU Berlin, member of the Berlin-Brandenburg Academy of Sciences and Humanities, the Academy of Sciences Leopoldina, as well as the P.E.N.-Club Liechtenstein.
+In the Spring of 2017, Reinberger was a Residential Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.